Reviews of movies from my giant DVD tower, and more.

 In fact, it may not have been an option at all; apparently, Wyler’s insistence on shooting on-location in Italy, instead of on studio sets in Hollywood, eliminated the budget for color film!
 Thankfully, there were enough finances left over for the writers; the award-winning screenplay was not only exceptional in its storytelling, but was a showcase for dialogue that the actors delivered to perfection.

-As you’ve probably guessed, I thought everything about Roman Holiday was nothing short of perfect, from its joyful opening credits to its heartbreaking but necessary conclusion.
+I thought everything about Roman Holiday was nothing short of perfect, from its joyful opening credits to its heartbreaking but necessary conclusion.
 As you may have guessed, I absolutely love this movie, and it’s been a staple of my ever-changing all-time favorites lists for many years.
 If you’re at all a romantic at heart—or perhaps even if you’re not—then this film is not to be missed.
 (10/10)